NOAA-EMC/land-data-utils/evaluation/analysis/utilities/README.md

 - copy_variable_nc.py: copy variables from one netcdf file to another;

 - rm_variables_nc.py: copy one netcdf file to another except the specified variables;

+- monthly_average_ncfiles.py: calculate monthly average from hourly or daily data stored in one or multiple netcdf files

+- append_netcdf_files.py: catenate variables from multiple files according to time axis and output them to a single file